LePetitJayJay/Victoria-2-Anime-Mod/README.md

 https://www.pixiv.net/en/artworks/82148110

-Our thanks to the following artists (and more that I didn't manage to find the source of) for supplying the source of the most beautiful waifus of this mod!
+Our thanks to the following artists (and more that I didn't manage to find the source of) for supplying the source of the most beautiful waifus for this mod!

 Disclaimer:

 - WARNING!
-Some of these artists may have NSFW art on their pages though for the most part I took my sources from military/history artists, open at your own risk.
+Some of these artists may have NSFW art on their pages though for the most part I took my sources from military/history artists, open at your own risk :)

 - This list isn't complete, please contact me in case that you find a problem with this list.